sap-linuxlab/community.sap_install/roles/sap_hana_install/README.md

 #### Pre-Install

-- Set all passwords to follow master password if set to 'y'
+- Set all passwords to follow master password if set to 'y'.

-- Prepare software located in directory `sap_hana_install_software_directory`
+- Prepare software located in directory `sap_hana_install_software_directory`:

-    - If file `hdblcm` is found, proceed to 4.
+    - If file `hdblcm` is found, skip the next step and proceed with the `hdblcm` existence check.

-    - If not, proceed to 3.
+    - If file `hdblcm` ist not found, proceed with the next step.

-- Prepare .SAR files for `hdblcm`
+- Prepare SAR files for `hdblcm`:

+    - Get the correct SAPCAR executable from `sap_hana_install_software_directory` in case its file name is not provided by role variable.

-    - Get all .SAR files from `sap_hana_install_software_directory`
+    - Get all SAR files from `sap_hana_install_software_directory` or use the SAR files provided by role variable.

-    - Extract all .SAR files from `sap_hana_install_software_directory`
+    - Extract all SAR files from `sap_hana_install_software_directory`.

-- Check existence of `hdblcm` in `SAP_HANA_DATABASE` directory from the extracted SAR files
+- Check existence of `hdblcm` in `SAP_HANA_DATABASE` directory from the extracted SAR files.

-- Process SAP HANA `configfile` based on input parameters
+- Process SAP HANA `configfile` based on input parameters.

 #### SAP HANA Install

-- Execute hdblcm
+- Execute hdblcm.

 #### Post-Install

-- Create and Store Connection Info in hdbuserstore
+- Create and Store Connection Info in hdbuserstore.

-- Set Log Mode key to overwrite value and apply to system
+- Set Log Mode key to overwrite value and apply to system.

-- Apply SAP HANA license to the new deployed instance if set to 'y'
+- Apply SAP HANA license to the new deployed instance if set to `y`.

-- Set expiry of Unix created users to 'never'
+- Set expiry of Unix created users to `never`.

-- Update `/etc/hosts` (optional - yes by default)
+- Update `/etc/hosts` (optional - `yes` by default).

-- Apply firewall rules (optional - no by default)
+- Apply firewall rules (optional - `no` by default).

-- Generate input file for `sap_swpm`
+- Generate input file for `sap_swpm`.

-- Print a short summary of the result of the installation
+- Print a short summary of the result of the installation.

 ### Add hosts to an existing SAP HANA Installation

 #### Pre-Install

-- Process SAP HANA `configfile` based on input parameters
+- Process SAP HANA configfile based on input parameters.

 #### SAP HANA Add Hosts